logo

 How to factory reset your iPad in recovery mode:

-If you're signed in to the Find My app, you may run into an issue removing your Activation Lock.
 If this is preventing you from resetting your iPad, our experts can help.
-Visit your nearest uBreakiFix® by Asurion store.
+Visit a nearby uBreakiFix® by Asurion.

 How to factory reset your iPad using iCloud.com:

-1. Go to iCloud.com, and sign in with your Apple ID and password.
+1. Go to iCloud.com/find and sign in with your Apple Account (formerly Apple ID) and password.

-3. Select your iPad from the All Devices list.
+3. Select your iPad from the All Devices list (or the dropdown menu at the top).

 How to restore your iPad from a backup

-After you've completed a factory reset, you can restore your information to your iPad from a recent backup using either iCloud or a computer.
+After you've completed a factory reset, you can restore your information to your iPad from a previous backup using either iCloud or a computer.

 How to restore your iPad from iCloud:

-1. Follow the prompts to set up your device until you reach the Apps & Data screen.
+1. Follow the prompts to set up your device until you reach the Transfer Your Apps & Data screen.

-2. Tap Restore from iCloud Backup, and sign in to iCloud with your Apple ID.
+2. Tap From iCloud Backup, and sign in to iCloud with your Apple Account.

 3. Go to Choose backup and select from the list of iCloud backups.
 Each one should have a date and size.
 You may be asked to update your software.

-4. When prompted, sign in with your Apple ID to restore your apps and purchases.
+4. When prompted, sign in with your Apple Account to restore your apps and purchases.

 How to restore your iPad with iTunes: